| Sheffield

 structures, in collaboration with the Department of Chemistry in

-Contact: Prof. Peter Willett, Professor, [email protected]
+the University of Sheffield.
+URL: NONEContact: Prof. Peter Willett, Professor, [email protected]

 Dates: January 2001 � December 2003